lifehacker-101/ota/_includes/instructions-common/non-ab.md

 {% if page.format_on_upgrade == true %}

-If you are currently running LineageOS 21 and upgrading to 22.1, you must clean flash as encryption methods have changed.
+If you are currently running LineageOS 21 and upgrading to 22.1, you must format your data as encryption methods have changed.
 {:.alert .alert-danger}

 {% endif %}